 Before you start renting your property, look into the legal aspects of becoming a landlord.
 Rent collection, limits on security deposits and eviction procedures may all be regulated by federal, state or local laws.
 Federal laws, including laws protecting against discrimination and the Americans with Disabilities Act, might affect how you screen renters and what you can require of applicants or renters.
 You might want to consult with a real estate attorney and an accountant familiar with real estate law before renting your property.
 These professionals can help you manage the legal and tax aspects of running your rental business.

 Insurance is another aspect of owning a rental that you need to consider.
 A standard homeowner's insurance policy doesn't typically cover rental properties unless you are also living in the home.
 You'll need to get rental home insurance to cover damage to the structure or any accidents that occur on the property.
 And, because rental home insurance doesn't cover tenant belongings, you may want to require tenants to carry their own renter's insurance as well.
 You can even put a requirement in the lease for tenants to get renter's insurance.
+Safe Rent Solutions proudly offers high quality and low cost renter's insurance.

 7. Stating Expectations Upfront Helps Smooth the Landlord-Tenant Relationship